|Available fonts (style)||4 Japanese fonts, 3 English fonts|

 White Oak available

-This Yagyu Shinkage Ryu Shoto is made from a single piece of white oak or red oak, and manufactured in the southern islands of Kyushu (Japan).
+This Yagyu Shinkage Ryu Shoto is made from a single piece of white oak, and manufactured in the southern islands of Kyushu (Japan).
 With a shape slightly shorter and thinner than a classic Shoto, this model is mainly used by practitioners of the Yagyu Shinkage school.

 It is very pleasant to handle and quite popular among Aikidoka who practice Nito (some groups do!).
 A light curvature, a weight slightly inferior to a standard Shoto, these are the characteristics of this special model.
 Its balance is shifted towards the Kissaki.
 Some historians claim that there would be a possible link between the founder of Aikido, Morihei Ueshiba, and Yagyu Shinkage Ryu, which popularized Yagyu Shinkage Ryu practice as a research for the practice with weapons in Aikido.